Coolidge Cup Debate Guide

 Evidence

-Quality evidence is also important at the Coolidge Cup.
+Quality evidence is also important in Coolidge debate.
 Evidence from outside the brief is permitted and encouraged, but debaters should carefully evaluate the evidence that they use, and only use evidence that they genuinely believe is good and reliable.
 You may ask your opponent about the evidence that he or she is using, but unlike standard high school policy debate, the Coolidge Cup does not expect debaters to prepare evidence cards and “call” for them during the debate.
 Also, debaters are not allowed to use visual aids such as posters, handouts, or printed graphs.
 If there is a graph or diagram that you’d like to incorporate into your argument, practice describing it in words.

 Policy on Electronic Devices